chr1sc/mod2vid/README.md

 ## Prerequisites

-I've developed this script on Ubuntu Linux, I know it works on Mint, but I can't tell you if it runs on any system other than Linux.
+I've been developing this script on Ubuntu Linux, I know it works on Mint, but I can't tell you if it runs on any system other than Linux.
 Theoretically WSL, cygwin.

 Any recent version of bash (4.4?; 5.0?) should do the job, which should be included with most up-to-date Linux systems.